Student Success

 You can also create “Adaptive Assignments” that split larger revision tests into question groups.
 Based on the performance of a student in each of those groups, they could be shown revision material if their score wasn’t high enough or links to other revision material for those subject areas.
 They would then only progress to complete the test when they’ve passed the questions in that group.
 This enables a student to polish up on areas where they are weak in order to progress.
 Adaptive Assignments can be created with any rules you wish and are a great way to gamify your student’s assessment and revision.

 With Möbius you can also craft revision tests with “Adaptive Questions.”
 This feature allows you to set up questions with different rules.
-For example, you can set up questions so that if the student is wrong, instead of being shown the correct answer, the problem is broken up into smaller steps, and the student still needs to answer the sub-steps.
-This feature allows the student to engage with the material and automatically gives them help by walking through the steps and offering hints so they can see the overall process for solving the problem they got wrong.
+For example, you can set up questions so that if the student is wrong, they aren’t shown the correct answer.
+Instead, the problem is broken into smaller steps, and the student must answer the sub-steps.
+This feature allows the student to engage with the material while receiving help through guided steps and hints.
+These hints help them understand the overall process for solving the problem they initially got wrong.
 This means they’re focusing on their weak areas, which is exactly what we want them to do.

 If you’re not already implementing some of these ideas in Möbius, why not give it a go?
 Not sure where to get started?
 Our friendly and knowledgeable support team are always here to help.
 Reach out to us here